TimOttoDE/CNN-Image-classifier/README.md

 # CNN-Image-classifier
-Image classifier using pre-trained CNN to identify dog breeds
+This is an image classifier using one out of three pre-trained convolutional neural networks to identify dog breeds.

+# What I learned
+* Improving my programming skills in python using standard libraries (os, argparse, time)
+* Adopting and applying good coding practices